 Keyboard Rest Comfort

 Being comfortable and supportive are the most important things a keyboard rest can do.
-To ensure we collected a good set of data we rallied the help of family, friends, and co-workers to assist in judging these products.
-When it comes to comfort we believe that padding and shape are crucial, followed by the material used as the covering.
+To ensure we collected a good set of data, we rallied the help of family, friends, and co-workers to assist in judging these products.
+When it comes to comfort, we believe that padding and shape are crucial, followed by the material used as the covering.

 The Castle Bailey is the firmest keyboard rest we tested.
 While a few judges thought this was too firm, most complaints were that it was too wide.
-It was difficult to use with a standard keyboard but seemed to work ok with a low-profile keyboard since your hands are positioned at a different angle.
+It wasn't easy to use with a standard keyboard but seemed to work ok with a low-profile keyboard since your hands are positioned at a different angle.
 It has a leather covering that we found to get rather sweaty at times.
-The Kensington Duo Gel, on the other hand, isn't breathable with its plastic outer shell.
+The Kensington Duo Gel, on the other hand, isn't very breathable with its plastic outer shell.
 Most of the judges didn't find the non-traditional design, which resembles a yin-yang, very comfortable.
 The ends are noticeably higher and wider than the middle section.

 Mouse Rest Comfort

-Of all the models tested, we feel the Razer Keyboard Rest, the Castle Bailey Keyboard Rest, and the Handstands Combo will stand up the best to the tests of time.
-The Razer's covering is encased in a plastic frame, completely protecting the edges from fraying or peeling.
-The leatherette covering on the Razer isn't as durable as the genuine leather of the Castle Bailey but should last for years to come.
+For our next round of tests, we closely scrutinized each model to evaluate each wrist rest's craftsmanship and construction.
+Of all the models tested, we feel the Razer Keyboard Rest, the Castle Bailey Keyboard Rest, and the HandStands Combo will stand up the best to the tests of time.
+The Razer's covering is encased in a plastic frame, helping protect the edges from fraying or peeling.
+Its leatherette covering isn't as durable as the genuine leather of the Castle Bailey but seems suitable for normal use.
 The Castle Bailey's leather covering is folded in on itself and stitched to a durable leather base.
-The Handstands Combo, on the other hand, aren't attached to a base and the seams are hidden inside themselves, like a throw pillow.
+The HandStands Combo pieces, on the other hand, aren't attached to a base, and the seams are hidden inside themselves, like a throw pillow.

 Using a Wrist Rest